SciRooPlot/SciRooPlot/README.md

 #include "PlotManager.h"
 using namespace PlottingFramework;

-// create plot manager that handles IO and plot creation PlotManager plotManager;
+// the plot manager is the central entity that handles and creates your plots PlotManager plotManager;

-// first tell the manager where to look for the data you want to use in your plots
+// first you need to define the data sources that should be available for your plots plotManager.AddInputDataFiles("inputIdentifierA", {"/path/to/file/a.root", "/path/to/file/a2.root"});
-// the first argument gives these input files a unique identifier that is used in your plot definitions to specify where the data should come from plotManager.AddInputDataFiles("inputIdentifierA", {"path/to/file/a.root", "path/to/file/a2.root"});
+// instead of adding the whole root file, you can also specify a sub-list or sub-folder in the file: plotManager.AddInputDataFiles("inputIdentifierB", {"/path/to/file/b.root:my/sub/list/or/dir"});
-// instead of adding the whole root file, you can specify a sub-list or sub-folder in the file: plotManager.AddInputDataFiles("inputIdentifierB", {"path/to/file/b.root:my/sub/list/or/dir", "path/to/file/b2.root"});
+// the paths may contain any environment variables defined in your shell: plotManager.AddInputDataFiles("inputIdentifierC", {"${HOME}/myRootFiles/b2.root"});
-// it is also possible to add all root files within a directory (including sub-directories): plotManager.AddInputDataFiles("inputIdentifierC", {"path/to/folder/with/rootfiles/"});
+// and it is possible to add all root files within a directory (including sub-directories): plotManager.AddInputDataFiles("inputIdentifierD", {"/path/to/folder/with/rootfiles/"});

 // N.B.:
 // you can save these settings to a file via: